hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

    | wget --timeout=10  --verbose --header "Circle-Token: $TOKEN" --input-file -
 ```

+## Grafana Dashboard Configurations

+To demonstrate the collected data in visualized manner, the Grafana dashboard can be helpful.

+Nightly CircleCI builds run will collect the artifacts and those can be filled into databases like MySQL or Prometheus.
+In Grafana, various data source configurations are available, where the user has to configure the required data source.
+There are various chart options available for visual interpretation.
+By providing various MySQL queries, the required graph can be generated.

 A sample MySQL query to display the maximum, minimum, and average cluster creation duration for each blueprint type can be written for Grafana as below.